Ayancodes2003/NLP-basics/3 NLP BASIC APPPLICATION/TextClassification.md

 * Age/Gender Identification of Anonymous Users: Predicting the age group or gender of users based on their online interactions or content.
 * Tagging Online Content: Automatically tagging or categorizing online content such as articles, blog posts, or social media posts.
 * Speech Recognition Used in Virtual Assistants like Siri and Alexa: Understanding and classifying spoken commands or queries in virtual assistant applications.
+**Details and code explained in the Applications.md file**

+Before we actually get into the application of Text Classificatiom in details, let's dive a bit into the approaches of text classification.

+### **Rule based approach**:
+ Rule based approach as the name suggest is dependent on certain predefined rules by a domain expert to classify text.
+The rules might be limguisitc, patterns, keywords etc. If you are still not clear an _example_ might help.
+Text is evaluated against the set of rules to determine its category.
+If certain conditions specified in the rules are met, the text is assigned to the corresponding category.
+> Consider the task of classifying news articles into categories such as Politics, Sports, and Entertainment.
+A rule-based approach might involve creating rules like:
+  If the article contains keywords like "election," "government," or "policy," classify it as Politics.
+  If the article mentions sports teams, players, or events, classify it as Sports.
+  If the article discusses movies, celebrities, or entertainment events, classify it as Entertainment.

+### Let's get going into the **mathematical** part of it because what's NLP without math, also you can skip and jump to the next approach, this part is completely optional.

+Text classification using rules involves evaluating the input text against the set of predefined rules.
+This evaluation can be represented mathematically as:

+$$category(text)=argmax_c( ( \sum_{i=1}^n Rule_i(Text).weight_i)$$
+$$Cqategory(text)$$ represents the predicted category for the input text.
+$$Rule_i